krishnaveti/twofaced_socialagents/README.md

 # Replication Package: Two-Faced Social Agents

-Replication materials for Results 1-4 and 8 from:
+Replication materials for Results:
 **"Two-Faced Social Agents: Context Collapse in Role-Conditioned Large Language Models"** by Vikram K. Suresh

+https://arxiv.org/abs/2511.15573 Paper is available here, please use the HTML if the PDF is still broken.
+Arxiv is fixing it.

 ## Quick Start